-Gout is a consequence of raised uric acid levels in the blood and increased levels of inflammation.
+Gout is a consequence of raised Uric acid is a chemical created when the body breaks down substances called purines.
+Purines are found in some foods and drinks including liver, anchovies,… levels in the blood and increased levels of inflammation.
 The researchers, from Northumbria University, gave 12 healthy volunteers 30ml or 60mls of Cherry Active, the concentrate of the Montmorency cherry, mixed with 100ml of water, to test how it affected levels of uric acid in their blood and urine.

 Blood levels of uric acid came down and urinary excretion of uric acid went up by two and a half times (250%), peaking two hours after the drink.
 Also, CRP, which is a measure of inflammation, came down.

 This shows that the Montmorency cherry juice does rapidly get rid of excess uric acid, which is the cause of gout, and is a natural painkilling anti-inflammatory.